tarantool/doc/doc/reference/tooling/luajit_memprof.rst

 namely, ``misc.memprof.start()`` and ``misc.memprof.stop()``, and then execute the code under Tarantool.

-Below is a chunk of simple Lua code named ``test.lua`` to illustrate this.
+Below is a chunk of Lua code named ``test.lua`` to illustrate this.

 .. _profiler_usage_example01: